luizsol/propygate/README.md

 # propygate

-A simple measurement and error propagation library
+A simple measurement and uncertainty propagation library

 ## What is it?